FabianoEger/tago-documentation/_build/html/_sources/dashboard.txt

 	<video style="max-width: 100%;" src="_static/dashboard/dashboard_share_3.mp4" autobuffer controls></video><br><br>

-.. _dashboard-copy:
+.. _dashboard-clone:

-Copy
+Clone
 ----

-When you send a copy of your dashboard, others will only receive the dashboard without having any access to your data.
+When you create a clone of your dashboard, others will only receive the dashboard without having any access to your data.
 They are able to edit the dashboard and its widgets without impacting yours.

-To **copy** a dashboard to someone, you must access that dashboard and then, trough the **Dashboard options** menu, click in **Share**.
+To **clone** a dashboard and send it to someone, you must access that dashboard and then, trough the **Dashboard options** menu, click in **Share**.

 .. raw:: html